klarge/GardenIO/README.md

 The application includes GitHub Actions for automatic Docker image building:

-- **Docker Hub**: Images are automatically built and pushed to GitHub Container Registry
+- **GitHub Container Registry**: Images are automatically built and pushed to GitHub Container Registry
-- **Multi-platform**: Supports both AMD64 and ARM64 architectures
+- **AMD64 Architecture**: Optimized builds for Linux AMD64 systems
 - **Production ready**: Optimized for deployment with health checks

 To deploy manually: